glurth/SerializableType/README.md

-## SerializableSystemType - Unity Package for Type Serialization
+## Serializable Type - Unity Package for Type Serialization

 This Unity package provides functionalities for serializing and deserializing `System.Type` objects during development.
 It includes two classes: